mikehelmick/CascadeLMS/README.md

 # CascadeLMS

-CascadeLMS is under active development, and we welcome new contributors.
+CascadeLMS is no longer under development and (as far as we know) is no longer being run at any universities.
+We've had a good run, but there are other solutions out there that are actively supported.

 ## Branches and status